deepika-jangid/Auto_Website_Deployment/README.md

   3. JENKINS

   * GIT -  <a href="https://en.wikipedia.org/wiki/Git">GIT</a> is an open-source tool developers install locally to manage source code.
-  * GITHUB - GitHub is an online service to which developers who use Git can connect and upload or download resources.
-For more info refer to https://en.wikipedia.org/wiki/GitHub
+  * GITHUB - <a href="https://en.wikipedia.org/wiki/GitHub">Github</a> is an online service to which developers who use Git can connect and upload or download resources.
-  * JENKINS - Jenkins is used to build and test your software projects continuously making it easier for developers to integrate changes to the project, and making it easier for       users to obtain a fresh build.
-For more info connect to https://en.wikipedia.org/wiki/Jenkins_(software)
+  * JENKINS - <a href="https://en.wikipedia.org/wiki/Jenkins_(software)">Jenkins</a> is used to build and test your software projects continuously making it easier for developers               to integrate changes to the project, and making it easier for users to obtain a fresh build.

   Technology which I used here for continuous deployment is  <b>DOCKER Containerization</b> and OS I used here is  <b>RHEL8</b>